Paris, France travel guide

 Getting Around Paris, France

-Walking is often the best way to experience Paris's charm, especially along the Seine or through neighborhoods like Le Marais.
+Walking is often the best way to discover Paris's hidden gems and charming streets, especially in neighborhoods like the Marais or Montmartre.

 What to Pack

-• A portable power bank for your phone, essential for navigation and photos.
+• A portable power bank for your phone, as you'll be using it for navigation, photos, and staying connected.

-• A universal travel adapter for your electronics.
+• A travel adapter for European outlets (Type E or F).

 Money-Saving Tips